-- 1. Use the detergent brand ALL FREE CLEAR on all laundry that goes into your washer, every load, every time.
-NO SUBSTITUTIONS.
+- 1. Laundry detergent that is free of perfumes, dyes, and irritants on all laundry that goes into your washer, every load, every time..
 Use 1/3 to 1⁄2 the suggested amount per load.
 If you have a high-efficiency washer, use the smallest amount of detergent possible and double rinse. - 2.
 Do not use fabric softeners or dryer sheets in the washer or dryer, even those advertised as "free."
 You can use wool dryer balls to help soften clothes. - 3.
-If you use a shared washer or dryer, such as a Laundromat, apartment, or dorm, hand wash your underwear in ALL FREE CLEAR, then line dry. - 4.
+If you use a shared washer or dryer, such as a Laundromat, apartment, or dorm, hand wash your underwear in your irritant-free laundry detergent, then line dry. - 4.
 Remove stain-removing products (including bleach): Soak and rinse in clear water all underwear and towels on which you have used a stain-removing product.
-Then wash in your regular washing cycle using ALL FREE CLEAR.
+Then wash in your regular washing cycle using irritant-free laundry detergent.
 This removes as much of the product as possible. - 5.
 White vinegar or lemon juice (1/4 to 1/3 cup per laundry load) can freshen clothing and remove oils.
 Check with the washing machine manufacturer if lemon juice or vinegar is safe.